The genealogy of nearly critical branching processes in varying environment: Model

 which is exactly the limit in \cite[Theorem~3]{Harris2020} for $\alpha = 0$.
 Finally, point (ii) shows that the reduced process is asymptotically distributed as the time-changed Yule process,

 which again is a known result, see \cite[Remark 1]{OConnell1995}.
 Our work extends these results to the setting of nearly critical branching processes in varying environment.

 \begin{rem} Let

-The main results in \cite{Kersting2022} and \cite{Harris2022} are respectively that, after making a time-rescaling $u = G^{(N)}(s)$, the reduced process and the law of a $k$ sample from a BPVE converge to the corresponding expressions for the Brownian CPP.
+The main results in \cite{Kersting2022} and \cite{Harris2022} show that after the time-rescaling $u = G^{(N)}(s)$, the reduced process and the law of a $k$ sample from a BPVE converge to the corresponding expressions for the Brownian CPP.
 Since $G^{(N)}(s) \to G(s) \coloneqq \frac{\bar{\rho}_s}{\bar{\rho}_t}$, (see Lemma~\ref{conv_variance}), reverting the limiting time-change, that is taking $s = F^{-1}(u)$, yields the environmental CPP (see Proposition~\ref{prop:time_change_cpp}).
 Thus points (ii) and (iii) of Corollary~\ref{cor:three_consequences} are consistent with the results obtained in \cite{Kersting2022} and \cite{Harris2022}.
 Note again that we work under different settings, see Remark~\ref{rem:comparisonAssumptions}. \end{rem}